jhpyle/docassemble/_docs/special.md

 This variable should be set to `True` if you want to allow the server to run [scheduled tasks] from your interview.

-# Variables that stand in for events
+# Variables that Stand in for Events

-**docassemble** interviews ask questions or run code when required by [interview logic] and also when caused to do so by [events] and [actions].
-These [events] and [actions] are identified using variables, which may not ever be defined by an interview.
+Stewards ask questions or run code when required by the [interview flow] and also when caused to do so by [events] and [actions].
+These [events] and [actions] are identified using variables, which may not ever be defined in your interview.

 There are some built-in variable names with special meaning: